100 Notable alumni of

 -

-Max Neuhaus was an American musician, composer and artist who was a noted interpreter of contemporary and experimental percussion music in the 1960s.
-He went on to create numerous permanent and short-term sound installations in the four decades that followed.
+Max Neuhaus was an American musician, sound artist, and noted interpreter of contemporary and experimental percussion music in the 1960s.
+He created dozens of permanent and short-term sound installations during his career, which spanned four decades.

 -